browsertherapy/browsertherapy.github.io/_posts/2020-06-02-tissue-contrast.md

 ---
 title:  "Coding Challenge: Tissue Contrast Illusion"
-excerpt: "In this exercise, we will replicate the Tissue Contrast Illusion as shown by Arthur Shapiro."
+excerpt: "In this exercise, we will replicate the Tissue Contrast Illusion by Arthur Shapiro."
 toc: true
 categories: Challenges
 tags: featured